 Thai Family Law is governed by the Civil and Commercial Code of Thailand mainly being in Section 5.
-This section in Thai law governs all family related issues in Thailand.
-This is an important section within Thai law which includes the laws related to getting married; getting divorced and it also covers child adoption which is not very common in Thailand.
+This section in Thai law governs all family-related issues in Thailand.
+Below you will find some of the most common issues in Thailand which covers not only divorce but also marriage as well as child maintenance and child custody.
 Any foreigner who is contemplating getting married in Thailand or adopting a Thai child would best be served by speaking to our Thailand family lawyer.
 See also the law on getting engaged in Thailand if you are getting married.

 If you are getting divorced or are already divorced then you need to seek advice on child custody and also alimony.
 This can become very complex across international borders.
 Litigation can be expensive in Thailand and cases involving family law can take months to complete.
 Child legitimization for illegitimate children can also be done.